MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

      ![Create a C# WPF Project, HelloWPFApp](../ide/media/exploreide-newprojectcsharp.png "ExploreIDE-NewProjectcsharp")

  Visual Studio creates the HelloWPFApp project and solution, and **Solution Explorer** shows the various files.
 The WPF Designer shows a design view and a XAML view of MainWindow.xaml in a split view.
 You can slide the splitter to show more or less of either view.
 You can choose to see only the visual view or only the XAML view.
-(For more information, see [WPF Designer for Windows Forms Developers](http://msdn.microsoft.com/en-us/47ad0909-e89b-4996-b4ac-874d929f94ca)).
+(For more information, see [WPF Designer for Windows Forms Developers](http://msdn.microsoft.com/47ad0909-e89b-4996-b4ac-874d929f94ca).)
 The following items appear in **Solution Explorer**:

  ![Solution Explorer with HelloWPFApp files loaded](../ide/media/exploreide-hellowpfappfiles.png "ExploreIDE-HelloWPFAppFiles")

  After you create the project, you can customize it.
 By using the **Properties** window (found on the **View** menu), you can display and change options for project items, controls, and other items in an application.

 #### To change the name of MainWindow.xaml

-1. In the following procedure, you'll give MainWindow a more specific name.
-In **Solution Explorer**, select MainWindow.xaml.
+Let's give MainWindow a more specific name.

+1. In **Solution Explorer**, select MainWindow.xaml.
 You should see the **Properties** window, but if you don't, choose the **View** menu and then the **Properties Window** item.
-Change the **File Name** property to `Greetings.xaml`.
+2. Change the **File Name** property to `Greetings.xaml`.

      ![Properties window with File Name highlighted](../ide/media/exploreide-filenameinpropertieswindow.png "ExploreIDE-FilenameinPropertiesWindow")